akhenakh/goth/README.md

 goth
 ====

-Go OAuth 1.0a provider with oauth_body_hash support.
+Go OAuth 1.0a 2 legs provider with oauth_body_hash support.

-Just provide a function conform to `OAuthCheckerFunc` Goth will authenticate your requests.
+Just provide a function conforms to `OAuthCheckerFunc` Goth will authenticate your requests.

 To enable oauth_body_hash check set `WithBodyHash` to true.